CompPhysics/MLErasmus/README.md

 ### Machine learning

 The following topics will be covered
-- Gaussian and Dirichlet processes;
+- Linear regression and logistic regression
 - Boltzmann machines;
 - Neural networks;
-- Decisions trees and nearest neighbor algorithms
+- Decisions trees and random forests
 - Support vector machines
-- Genetic algorithms.

 All the above topics will be supported by examples, hands-on exercises and project work.